e-hengirmen/Financial-Tools-Suite/README.md

    2. VALUATION_CALCULATOR
    3. BOTH_CALCULATORS
 4. Change the variables for your operation
-5. Don't forget to change enflation estimator list to your estimations esspecially if you are not leaving in a high enflation country.
+5. Don't forget to change enflation estimator list to your estimations esspecially if you are not living in a high enflation country.
 6. run main.py
 ```
 python3 main.py